-In cases where the Respondent is a University employee and the investigator determines a violation of Policy 1065 occurred, a summary of findings will be provided to the AVP for Human Resources (or designee) and the Respondent's hiring authority, who will together, in consultation with the Title IX Coordinator, determine whether disciplinary action is warranted.
+In cases where the Respondent is a University employee and the Investigator determines a policy violation occurred, a summary of findings will be provided to the AVP for Human Resources (or designee) and the Respondent's hiring authority, who will together, in consultation with the Decision-maker, determine whether disciplinary action is warranted.

-If employee disciplinary action is proposed, Human Resources will assist the hiring authority in initiating the applicable disciplinary process and due process procedures, pursuant to University policy and state law.
-Disciplinary process, due process procedures and appeal processes may be found in the following policies:
+If disciplinary action is proposed, Human Resources will assist the hiring authority in initiating the applicable disciplinary process.
+Disciplinary and appeal processes for University employees are addressed in the following policies: